Overview

 Storytelling is at the heart of human experience.
 In the Digital & Visual Storytelling Pathway, students will explore the powerful role that digital and visual media play in helping to tell stories and learn to use various tools to that end.
 Students will cultivate skills of digital and visual storytelling, examine theories and methods of creative and ethical digital storytelling, and explore career opportunities in digital and visual media.

-Students in this pathway will gain experience using digital tools and visual production methods while exploring different elements of digital and visual culture.
+Students in this Pathway will gain experience using digital tools and visual production methods while exploring different elements of digital and visual culture.
 Through thoughtful combination of coursework, experiential learning, and reflection, students will learn to be critical producers of visual and digital texts and understand theories and methodologies of media processes and contexts.

-Students who choose this pathway will develop knowledge and skills in these areas:
+Students who choose this Pathway will develop knowledge and skills in these areas:

 • Analysis & Interpretation of multiple sources of information